Back to all guides

 Check the closed sides

-Many scraps already have sealed edges.
-Envelopes, bags, wrappers, and sleeves may give you one, two, or three closed sides before you add anything.
+Many scraps arrive half-built.
+Envelopes, bags, wrappers, and sleeves may give you one, two, or three closed sides before adhesive ever touches the page.

 03